-It is a widely held belief that the declaration of values in the fundamental document of the Union is particularly well-suited to fostering European identity and citizen identification with the Union.47 In the language of this article, such values might be further "entries" in the "Dictionary of European Identity."
-Social scientists confirm this belief and recommend promulgation of highly abstract values.
-48 Thereby, similarly oriented processes of categorization could be stimulated, while the abstract nature of such values would keep dissent hidden.
-In constitutional theory, this is described as a constitution's "manifesto function, 349
+It is a widely held belief that the declaration of values in the fundamental document of the Union is particularly well-suited to fostering European identity and citizen identification with the Union.
+42 In the language of this article, such values might be further "entries" in the "Dictionary of Collective Identity."
+Social sciences confirm this belief and recommend promulgation of highly abstract values.
+43 Thereby, similarly oriented processes of categorization could be realized, while the abstract nature of such values keeps dissent hidden.
+In constitutional theory, this is described as a constitution's "manifesto function."

 This approach has had great effect in European constitutional politics.
 The efforts to represent the Union as an expression of the ethical convictions of Union citizens explains the rise of the term "value" as a key constitutional concept.
-Its first spectacular appearance was in the year 2000 in the first recital of the Charter of Fundamental Rights (now integrated into
+Its first spectacular appearance was in the year 2000 in the first recital of the Charter of Fundamental Rights, which declares "common values" to be the basis of the Union.
+The term then even found its way into a prominent position in the operative part of the Draft Treaty (Arts.
+I-1, Para.
+2, I-2 check).
+45